MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/tokens/index.md

 ---
 title: Tokens
-description: Instructions to managing GitHub API tokens and deploy keys for CI builds
+description: How to manage GitHub API tokens and deploy keys for use with GH Actions
 ---

+The use-case here is if you want to change content and commit in a repo using GitHub Actions.

+Maybe you want to pull in some CSV data and store it.
+Or you want to apply lint and formatting automatically.

-If you want to change content in a repo using GitHub Actions, your workflow needs permissions to push to your `gh-pages` branch - so you must provide a token or use a deploy key.
+Then you need to give your workflow permissions to push to your repo from within the Actions environment.
+So you must provide a token or use a deploy key.

 ### Related

-- [Tokens][] in Dev Cheatsheets.
+- [Tokens][] cheatsheet in Dev Cheatsheets.

 [Tokens]: https://michaelcurrin.github.io/dev-cheatsheets/cheatsheets/ci-cd/github-actions/tokens/